codeforamerica/ohana-api-dev-box/README.md

 In the `ohana-api` directory, you will find a file within the `config` directory called `database.vagrant.yml`.
 On the host machine, rename it to `database.yml`, overwriting the `database.yml` file that already exists.

+### Set up the environment variables

+Inside the `config` folder, you will find a file named `application.example.yml`.
+Copy its contents to a new file in the same directory called `application.yml`.

 ### Bootstrap the ohana-api project in the virtual machine:

     host $ vagrant ssh